 Determining important and useful metrics, as well as how to present them, is key to communicating outcomes, interpreting MSE results, evaluating trade-offs, and making decisions on management procedures.
 Many performance metrics have already been defined, and this task will refine those, identify new metrics, and develop ways to present them.
-For example, Table 1 and Figure 3 show results from a MSE for Pacific hake (Hicks et al 2016).
-The probabilities and other details are apparent in Table 1, while the trade-offs are easily seen in Figure 3.
+For example, Table 1 and Figure 3 show preliminary results from the IPHC MSE for Pacific halibut that were presented in IPHC document IPHC-2018-AM094-12.
+The probabilities and other details are apparent in Table 1, while the trade-offs are more easily seen in Figure 3.
 Additionally, performance metrics can be related to past performance, such as the observed average catch over the last 2 decades, and advice will be solicited to determine if there is a historical period for comparison.